FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Reference Manual 2023/Chapter 4.rst

      - 0.02 - 0.44

    * - :sup:`1`\ Maricopa County Drainage Design Manual, 1992.

        :sup:`2`\ W.
        T.Fullerton, Masters Thesis, CSU, 1983.
      -

 Green-Ampt Infiltration

 The Green-Ampt (1911) equation was selected to compute infiltration losses in the FLO-2D model because it is sensitive to rainfall intensity.
 When the rainfall exceeds the potential infiltration, then runoff is generated.
 The infiltration continues after the rainfall has ceased until all the available water has runoff or has been infiltrated.
 The Green-Ampt equation is based on the following assumptions:

     - Air displacement from the soil has a negligible effect on the infiltration process;

     - Infiltration is a vertical process represented by a distinct piston wetting front;

     - Soil compaction due to raindrop impact is insignificant;

     - Hysteresis effects of the saturation and desaturation process are negligible;

     - Flow depth has limited effect on the infiltration processes.

-..

 A derivation of the Green-Ampt infiltration method can be found in Fullerton (1983).
 To utilize the Green-Ampt model, hydraulic conductivity, soil suction, volumetric moisture deficiency, soil storage depth and the percent impervious area must be specified.

 Typical hydraulic conductivity, porosity and soil suction parameters are presented in Table 6 and Table 7.

+*Table 6.
+Green-Ampt Infiltration - Hydraulic Conductivity and Porosity.*

 .. list-table::
    :widths: 100
    :header-rows: 0

-   * - **Table 6.
-       Green-Ampt Infiltration - Hydraulic Conductivity and Porosity.**

    * - Classification    | (in/hr)\ :sup:`1` | (in/hr)\ :sup:`2` | (in/hr)\ :sup:`3`   | Porosity\ :sup:`4`